BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 1. We create `getRaycast(*group*)` specially, as we don't want to repeat this function during selecting and moving of building.
 This will ray-cast for specific group from camera to mouse's x/y location in world space, and get hit and rigidbody.

-2. We create `selectBuilding()`, which will be use to ofc selected building, we will do so why using our getRaycast() and get rigidbody of hit object, if this rigidbody's name start with 'bld' then set selectedBuilding to this rigidbody name and set isBuildingSelected to true else, null and false.
+2. We create `raySelectBuilding()`, which will be use to ofc selected building, we will do so why using our getRaycast() and get rigidbody of hit object, if this rigidbody's name start with 'bld' then set selectedBuilding to this rigidbody name and set isBuildingSelected to true else, null and false.

 </details>